sats1500/ADMM_MAS/README.md

 # ADMM_MAS
-this code is to test ADMM for OPF
+I am trying to test ADMM for OPF in python.
+New to python...